MicrosoftDocs/azure-devops-docs/release-notes/roadmap/2024/boards-area-iteration-level-fields.md

 Enable the area level and iteration level fields for all organizations.

 > [!NOTE]
-> This feature is only available in the New Boards Hub preview.
+> This feature will only be available in the New Boards Hub preview.